JaroslawZielinski/WorkbenchMagento/README.md

 1. Make sure you have docker and docker-compose on your system
 2. Clone the repository
+3. Run this command to build php7.2 image `docker build -t dockerized-image-php docker-images/php/`
-3. Start the projects using `./magento start` or `docker-compose up`
+4. Start the projects using `./magento start` or `docker-compose up`

 ```bash
 git clone https://github.com/andreaskoch/dockerized-magento.git && cd dockerized-magento